sensu/sensu-docs/content/sensu-go/5.18/web-ui/filter.md

 fieldSelector:linux in event.entity.subscriptions
 {{< /highlight >}}

-Dashboard filtering statements will also work with a single space after the colon:
+Web UI filtering statements will also work with a single space after the colon:

 {{< highlight text >}}
 fieldSelector: linux in event.entity.subscriptions